freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

          not allow mail to be sent.
 In order to be able to create an app password, you must have 2-Step Verification enabled on the Gmail account.

-Once the account is created you can log out and run ``./securedrop-admin sdconfig``, setting the SASL username as your new Gmail username (without the domain), the SASL domain to be either gmail.com or your custom Google Apps domain, and then finally your SASL password.
+Once the account is created you can log out and run ``securedrop-admin sdconfig``, setting the SASL username as your new Gmail username (without the domain), the SASL domain to be either gmail.com or your custom Google Apps domain, and then finally your SASL password.
 Remember to use the app password